rpede/MobileProgramming24/_advanced_state/password_manager.md

 ## Remove credential

-Allow the user to clean up old accounts.
+Allow the user to clean up old accounts by providing a function to remove credentials.

 Maybe you should present a dialog or something to make sure they don't remove credentials by accident.

 ## Update credential

-Add functionality for updating credential.
+Add functionality for updating credentials.

 You should be able to reuse most of `CredentialScreen`.